-The Small Grants Fund is administered by GCFI to promote sustainable MPA and fisheries practices, as well as to promote alternative livelihoods for local communities.
-The fund also forms part of the CEP/SPAW initiative to develop adequate management plans and programs for priority species of regional concern, including those of economic value.
+The Small Grants Fund is administered by the Gulf and Caribbean Fisheries Institute to promote sustainable Marine Protected Area and fisheries practices.
+The also promote alternative livelihoods for local communities.
+The fund assists partners to develop management plans and programs for priority species of regional concern, including those of economic value.

-In 2010-2012, the Program focused on the Insular Caribbean countries associated with the "Caribbean Challenge", funded by the Directorate General for Development Cooperation of the Italian Ministry of Foreign Affairs
+Between 2010-2012, we focused on the Insular Caribbean countries associated with the "Caribbean Challenge", funded by the Directorate General for Development Cooperation of the Italian Ministry of Foreign Affairs/

 - Strengthen the management capability of marine protected area (MPA) managers in the WCR;